moxaj/archbroski/README.md

 >    - do __NOT__ move your cursor around too much - for some obscure reason, the app won't be able to take a screenshot
 > 3. if, for any reason, your UI differs in size, or you use anything akin to Reshade, SweetFX, NVIDIA Freestyle, etc., the image recognition is __very likely to fail__ (fail to recognize the layout or misidentify the modifiers)

+### Logic algorithm

+Without going into too much detail, the algorithm is very opinionated and heuristic.
+In general, it'll try to favor active combos with higher priorities, and will only suggest combos with 4 modifiers with a maximum of 2 filler modifiers.

 ## Having issues?